Baumgaer/Game/README.md

 The Game will be a browser game based on [TypeScript](https://www.typescriptlang.org/)/[AssemblyScript](https://github.com/AssemblyScript/assemblyscript)/JavaScript/[WebAssembly](https://webassembly.org/), [WebGL](https://developer.mozilla.org/en/docs/Web/API/WebGL_API), [WebAudio](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API), [ServiceWorker](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API), [WebRTC](https://webrtc.org/), [WebSockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) and the libraries [Three.js](https://threejs.org/) or [Babylon.js](https://www.babylonjs.com/).
 Which library will be taken depends on number of tutorials, simplicity and possibilities.

 Most of the communication for this game should be among the clients via WebRTC to reduce the server load and outsourcing complex calculation which appears very often.
 To improve the performance on client side, we will use ServiceWorkers and WebWorkers.
 ServiceWorkers for caching and faster startup of the mobile app via manifest file and WebWorkers for multi threading.
 Very complex calculations should also be compiled to WebAssembly on client and server side. for this we use AssemblyScript.

+Another speedup will be [Redis](https://redis.io/) which will be used as a cache, session storage and many other temporary things.

+To persist the data we will use a database but which one has to be decided.

 This project will be **designed for linux** especially **ubuntu** because it is easier to maintain third party software and most important to be sure that everyone has the same dependencies like ever other.